davidrg/ckwin/README.md

 * Remove need for /noBool switch and #defines in kui code.
 * Restore use of fsetpos in ckofio.c (see function zfseek(CK_OFF_T) around line 5418)
-* Turn long long support back on (remove -DNOLONGLONG in makefile)
 * Re-enable/rewrite features that were disabled due to missing or obsolete dependencies.
 This will require upgrading to current versions or finding/writing replacements.